 - 1. Inform member of the name, number, and availability of new Care Coordinator within 10 calendar days (new CC may use 8.30 CM Change Intro letter) - 2.
 Update the Care Coordinator assigned in Bridgeview - 3.
-Update the Care Coordinator assigned in R-MnCHOICES using the Smart Guide: Assignments, transfers and discharges in Help Center as applicable. - 4.
+Update the Care Coordinator assigned in MnCHOICES using the Smart Guide: Assignments, transfers and discharges in Help Center as applicable. - 4.
 Enter a Screening Document into MMIS if on Elderly Waiver. - 5.
 Notify the financial worker of the change in Care Coordinator. - 6.
-Notify the primary care provider using Intro to Primary Care Provider letter.
+Notify the primary care provider using Change in CC Intro to Primary Care Provider letter.
 For clinic delegates, notification to primary care provider documented per clinic process.
-See Primary Care Provider Contact Requirements.
+See Summary of Requirements & Timelines.